roland9/DGObjectCache/README.md

 Features
 --------

-* High-performance core-data backed cache, utilizing the memory efficiencies of using `NSManagedObjects`.
+* High-performance core-data backed cache, utilizing the memory efficiencies of `NSManagedObjects`.
 * Configurable cache-size.
 * Implemented as singleton, so very simple to use throughout your codebase.
 * Asynchronous, block-based API.